 The first of these documents, the Spanish Constitution, impacted the configuration of the linguistic reality of the Balearic Islands in three different ways.
-First of all, it recognized, for the first time in forty years, not only the existence of languages other than Spanish in the nation, but also their officiality in the territories where they were spoken, as stated in Article 3.2: “The other Spanish languages will also be official in their respective Autonomous Communities in accordance with their Statutes”.
-Likewise, it was also declared that these languages constituted a cultural heritage to be respected and protected, which granted Catalan the shield needed after forty years of repression, as stated in Article 3.3: “The richness of the different linguistic modalities of Spain is a cultural heritage that will be the object of special respect and protection”.
-Despite the importance of these article, it should be noted that the specific names of the co-official languages are not mentioned (Joan i Marí, 2005).
-Finally, the Constitution gave the Autonomous Communities the competences in the teaching of their co-official languages, as stated in Article 148.1.17: “The Autonomous Communities may assume competences in the following areas: [...]
+First, it recognized, for the first time in forty years, not only the existence of languages other than Spanish in the nation, but also their officiality in the territories where they were spoken, as stated in Article 3.2: “The other Spanish languages will also be official in their respective Autonomous Communities in accordance with their Statutes”.
+Likewise, it was also declared that these languages constituted a cultural heritage to be respected and protected, which granted legal protection for the Catalan language after forty years of repression, as stated in Article 3.3: “The richness of the different linguistic modalities of Spain is a cultural heritage that will be the object of special respect and protection”.
+Finally, the Constitution gave the Autonomous Communities the jurisdiction in the teaching of their co-official languages, as stated in Article 148.1.17: “The Autonomous Communities may assume competences in the following areas: [...]
 The promotion of culture, research and, where appropriate, the teaching of the language of the Autonomous Community”.
-The latter was of particular relevance, since it gave the future Government of the Balearic Islands the capacity to implement the teaching of Catalan and, therefore, completely change not only the linguistic panorama of the islands, but also the status that this language had had until then.
-Consequently, education became one of the most important tools to end with the situation of diglossia and linguistic substitution in the archipelago.
+The latter was of particular relevance, since it gave the future Government of the Balearic Islands the capacity to implement the teaching of Catalan, impacting not only the linguistic panorama of the islands, but also the status that this language had up to that point.
+Consequently, education became one of the most important tools in ending the situation of diglossia and linguistic substitution in the archipelago.

-The second document, the Statute of Autonomy of the Balearic Islands, was passed five years after the approval of the Spanish Constitution and led to the establishment of a system of self-government.
-One of the most important aspects of this document in terms of language was the recognition of Catalan as the archipelago’s own language and as the official language together with Spanish, as stated in Article 4.1.
-Likewise, it was declared that every citizen had the right to use the language and that nobody could be discriminated for linguistic reasons (Article 4.2).
+The second document, the Statute of Autonomy of the Balearic Islands, was passed five years after the approval of the Spanish Constitution and led to the establishment of a system of self-government in the region.
+One of the most important aspects of this document in terms of language was the recognition of Catalan as the archipelago’s own language and its status as co-official with Spanish, as stated in Article 4.1.
+Importantly, it also declared that every citizen had the right to use the language and prohibited discrimination on linguistic grounds (Article 4.2).
 However, of special relevance was the Article 4.3, which stated that:

 The institutions of the Balearic Islands will guarantee the normal and official use of the two languages, will take the necessary measures to ensure their knowledge and will create the conditions to achieve full equality in the two languages in terms of the rights of the citizens of the Balearic Islands (Article 4.3)

-In this paragraph, the Government committed to taking all the necessary steps to reach equality between both languages in all domains, but especially to ensure that every citizen in the Balearic Islands had knowledge of both languages, which implied a complete renovation of the education system.
-To do so, the Government granted itself exclusive competence for the teaching of Catalan, as stated in Article 35:
+In this paragraph, the Government committed to taking all the necessary steps to reach equality between both languages in all domains, but especially to ensure that every citizen in the Balearic Islands had knowledge of both languages.
+Importantly this implied a complete renovation of the educational system.
+To do so, the Government granted itself exclusive jurisdiction for the teaching of Catalan, as stated in Article 35: